Victoria government logo

 Workforce supply is constrained by multiple factors

-The COVID-19 pandemic continues to affect workforce supply through its wide-ranging impacts, including on migration, workforce availability, labour mobility and work placements.
-Compounding the COVID-19 impacts is the lower proportion of people aged 15-64 who are available to meet the growing demand for workers.
+The pandemic continues to affect workforce supply through its wide-ranging impacts, including on migration, workforce availability, labour mobility and work placements.
+Compounding the impacts is the lower proportion of people aged 15-64 who are available to meet the growing demand for workers.

 The closure of international borders has restricted new arrivals

-There are several regional Local Government Authorities, however, that had net internal migration growth over 2020-21, including Ballarat, Bass Coast, Baw Baw, Greater Bendigo, Greater Geelong, Mitchell and Surf Coast.
+There are several regional local government authorities, however, that had net internal migration growth over 2020–21, including Ballarat, Bass Coast, Baw Baw, Greater Bendigo, Greater Geelong, Mitchell and Surf Coast.

 Figure 4.
 Migration share of workforce by industry, Victoria, 2019